dotnet/csharpstandard/standard/statements.md

 The scope of a local constant is the block in which the declaration occurs.
 It is an error to refer to a local constant in a textual position that precedes the end of its *constant_declarator*.
 Within the scope of a local constant, it is a compile-time error to declare another local variable, local function or constant with the same name.

 A local constant declaration that declares multiple constants is equivalent to multiple declarations of single constants with the same type.

+The following applies only if the nullable annotation and nullable warning contexts are enabled.
+If *identifier* has a non-nullable reference type and *constant_expression* may be null, a warning shall be generated.

 ### 13.6.4 Local function declarations